Advanced Software Engineering 15 ECTS

 - Global Software development, Open Source

-For empirical project, small groups of 2 to 3 students study an industrial software project and based on the initial results support the company with possible improvements.
+For empirical project, small groups of 2 to 3 students study an industrial software project or an open source project.
+Based on the initial results they might point to possible improvements.

 Intended learning outcomes